EdDataScienceEES/tutorial-Stead-James/file/readme.md

 Be careful though, in occurences this column is named sample_id while in spatial_data its simply called id.

 That's all very well but what can we use this for?
 Well we can merge these two datasets so we have the species data alongside the latitude data.
-To do this we must look at the join package family.
+To do this we must look at the family of join functions.

+### Join functions
 there are four join functions:

 full_join, inner_join, left_join, right_join.

+### full_join
 full_join completely joins both datasets together by corresponding ids

     full_data <- full_join(occurences, spatial_data,